 Status in the CKISS region

-- Poison hemlock is a Regional EDRR species on the CKISS Annual Priority List.
+- Poison hemlock is currently classified as Eradicate on the CKISS Annual Priority List.

-- The goal is to eradicate these sites and prevent the species from spreading to new locations.
+- Because of its limited distribution, the goal is to eradicate this species from these sites and prevent further spread into new areas.

 - To learn more about how CKISS classifies and manages invasive species, see our Invasive Species Priority Lists page.

 - Mechanical: For small patches, roots may be dug up.
 Wear full personal protective equipment and wash hands thoroughly after treatment.

 - All landfills within the RDCK and RDKB accept invasive plant species for free.
 Ensure your material is bagged in clear plastic bags and notify the attendant that you have invasive plant species.
 Plants must be identifiable through the bag.
 For more information please see the RDCK Resource Recovery Bylaw.